 What sleep and sleep meditation do have in common is the capacity of deeply relaxing the body and producing low-frequency brain waves.
 Both processes unlock many benefits, which science has managed to explain over the last decades.

-For years, science has studied the relationship between meditation and better sleep.
 Practitioners of Transcendental Meditation first reported the effects of meditation on sleep in 1997.
 The study reported that those senior meditators were able to spend more time in slow wave sleep.
-It was also found that rapid eye movement (REM) was enhanced.
-This was considered to be a stabilized state of higher consciousness in sleep.
+They also found that rapid eye movement (REM) was enhanced.

 A recent study published in JAMA Internal Medicine included 49 middle-aged participants who had trouble falling asleep.
-Half completed a mindfulness-awareness program, which taught them meditation and other mindfulness exercises designed to help them concentrate on moment-by-moment experiences, thoughts, and emotions.
+Half completed a mindfulness-awareness program, which taught them meditation and other mindfulness exercises.
 Meanwhile, the other half completed a sleep meditation class that educated them in ways to improve sleeping habits.

 The study organized group meetings, once a week for approximately two hours.
 Compared with the group that attended the sleep education class, the group of meditators experienced less insomnia, depression, and fatigue at the end of the six sessions.

 The outstanding results were not a surprise for Dr. Herbert Benson, director emeritus of the Harvard-affiliated Benson-Henry Institute for Mind Body Medicine.
 “Mindfulness meditation is just one of a smorgasbord of techniques that evoke the relaxation response,” he said.